KTRV-TV

 KTRV-TV (channel 12) is a television station licensed to Nampa, Idaho, United States, serving the Boise area as an affiliate of Ion Television.
 Owned by Inyo Broadcast Holdings, the station maintains offices on South Best Business Road in Kuna, and its transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.

 KTRV began broadcasting in October 1981 as the first independent station in modern Idaho television.
 It was sold to Block Communications in 1985 and affiliated with Fox the next year.
 The station launched local newscasts in 1999.
 However, in 2011, Fox moved its affiliation from KTRV to KNIN-TV because Block was unwilling to pay affiliation fees that the network sought amid an aggressive posture; KTRV-TV was one of two stations to lose its affiliation at that time.
-The local newscasts were scrapped, and the station became an independent once more.
+The local newscasts were scrapped, and the station briefly became an independent station before affiliating with MyNetworkTV in 2012.
 Block changed tack in 2016 and affiliated with Ion, a "more immersive" network that had a 24-hour program lineup.
 Ion Media then acquired the station in 2017.
 As with other Ion stations that the E. W. Scripps Company could not acquire due to local or national ownership limits, Inyo Broadcast Holdings acquired KTRV-TV in 2021.

 History

 Construction

-The first party to express interest in a channel 12 station in Nampa was William P. Ledbetter, an Arizona transplant who proposed a Christian-oriented outlet; however, his attempt to purchase a radio station in his former home city of Phoenix, Arizona, was withdrawn when the Federal Communications Commission (FCC) was apprised that people who had claimed to have promised him money to buy the station had not actually done so.
+The first party to express interest in a channel 12 station in Nampa was William P. Ledbetter, an Arizona transplant who proposed a Christian-oriented outlet; his attempt to purchase a radio station in his former home city of Phoenix, Arizona, was withdrawn when the Federal Communications Commission (FCC) was apprised that people who he had claimed to have promised him money to buy the station had not actually done so.

 Movement to build channel 12 began in earnest when the Peyton Broadcasting Corporation applied for a construction permit in March 1980, believing that the Boise market had grown to the point where it could sustain an independent despite its comparative size.
 The company was led by Cary Jones of Chicago—and named for one of his uncles—and included his stepfather, longtime independent station executive John Serrao; his mother and brother; and two investors from out of state.
 The permit was granted by the FCC on November 6, 1980.
 The station opened offices in Nampa in July 1981 and broke ground on its transmitter at Deer Point that same month.

 KTRV began broadcasting on October 18, 1981.
-It was a typical independent station—the first modern independent in Idaho television—in its mix of syndicated reruns and movies.
-It also aired a Sunday night public affairs program, Canyon Forum.
+It was a typical independent station—the first modern independent in Idaho television—in its mix of syndicated reruns and movies; programming highlights included a nightly 8 p.m. movie, morning religious shows and cartoons, and off-network series in the afternoon.
+It was atypical in serving a market the size of Boise, often considered too small to support an independent station; KTRV became one of the nation's smallest-market independents.
+The station produced and aired a Sunday night public affairs program, Canyon Forum, hosted by a reporter from the Idaho Press Tribune newspaper.